Table of Contents

 |Tagged proteins||Different proteins are tagged at either end to enable immunoprecipitation by using these molecules.|

 |RNP immunoprecipitation (RIP)||Ribonucleoproteins are tagged .|

-Baed on principle of differential segregation while diffusion through through substance such as agar; Immunodiffusion is of two types:
+It is based on the principle of differential segregation via diffusion through a substance such as agar.

 Ouchterlony Double Immunodiffusion

 Radial immunodiffusion is used for quantification of antigens.
-Agarose gel containing specific polyclonal antibody is allowed to stand for 24 to 48 hrs.
-As the analyte diffuses into gel, specific antibody binds to the antigen of interest and precipitate forms.
-Size of precipitation ring depends on quantity of analyte loaded.
+Agarose gel containing a specific polyclonal antibody is allowed to stand for 24 to 48 hrs.
+As the analyte diffuses into a gel, the specific antibody binds to the antigen of interest and a precipitate forms.
+The size of the precipitation ring depends on the quantity of loaded analyte.